avaneev/biteopt/README.md

 ### Notes ###

-This strategy was tested on 300+ 2-10 dimensional optimization problems and performed well.
+This strategy was tested on 300+ 2-30 dimensional optimization problems and performed well.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.
-This strategy offers a very fast convergence on 2-3 dimensional problems, moderate speed of convergence on 4-10 dimensional problems, and very slow convergence speed on >10 dimensional problems, usually 10 times slower than the best competing strategies.
-However, on 2-3 dimensional problems there is little competition to this strategy.
+This strategy offers a very fast convergence on 2-3 dimensional problems, moderate convergence speed on 4-10 dimensional problems, and slow convergence speed on >10 dimensional problems, usually slower than the best competing strategies.
+However, on 2-3 dimensional problems there is little competition to this strategy available.

-This strategy was compared with the results of this paper (on 242 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 63% of problems in 10 attempts, 2500 iterations each.
-For 2 dimensional problems, this strategy's success rate is 96%.
-For 3-9 dimensional problems the success rate is 60%.
-In overall, these results place the strategy on 6th place among 23 different strategies.
+This strategy was compared with the results of this paper (on 242 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 74% of problems in 10 attempts, 2500 iterations each.
+For 2 dimensional problems, this strategy's success rate is 97%.
+For 3-9 dimensional problems the success rate is 68%, for 10-30 dimensional problems the success rate is 74%.
+In overall, these results place the strategy on the 2nd place among 23 different strategies of year 2013.
-On more than 9 dimensions the results of the strategy are currently quite
-poor: this strategy requires much more than 2500 iterations to converge on a solution.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.